Showerss/Showerss/README.md

 - 📫 How to reach me: Email is best.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have a long haired dalmatian named Deacon! :)
--->

-Currently a CS undergrad, applying to my Master's

-I love humanitarian-focused work and want to use my skillset to help others.